woocommerce/migrator-cli/README.md

   [--exclude-fields]
     Specify a comma-separated list of fields (e.g., `description,tags`) to *exclude* from migration/update.
 All other standard fields will be processed.

+  [--variants-per-product]
+    Number of variants to fetch per product (default: 250, max: 2000).

   [--remove-orphans]
     When updating a variable product, delete any existing WooCommerce variations that don't correspond to a variation in the current Shopify data for that product.